Tyh2001/tyh-ui2/.github/CONTRIBUTING.en-US.md

-# Tyh-ui contributing Guide
+# Tyh-ui2 contributing Guide

 ## Preface

 Hello!
-Welcome to use tyh-ui :blush:
+Welcome to use tyh-ui 😊

 Here, I don't need how excellent your technology is.
 I just hope you have enough love for open source.
 If you have technology, you can participate in major development; If you are a novice, you can write the development of UI design.
 Even if your technical level is in a mess, you can also look at the documents, find the wrong words, and mention issues or PR, right?